...

 Eric

-31. I am a "beginner" so to speak and now when I read the comparison I am as smart as before.
+33. I am a "beginner", so to speak, and when I read the comparison now, I am as smart as I was before.

-At truewealth I had a demo account from April until now ( I had "forgotten" and left it and not intervened) and made 18% plus.
+I had a demo account with truewealth from April until now (I had "forgotten" about it and left it lying around and didn't intervene) and made 18% plus.
 That seems moderate to me given the rally so far.

 Now I would like to get in real and do not know how?

-1. This (theoretical) return depends, of course, on the strategy chosen.
+1. This (theoretical) return naturally depends on the strategy chosen.
 More shares - more risk - more opportunity.
-Money can be deposited in the demo account and invested for real.
-Via the link in the post, there is even a reduction in fees 🙂
+Money can be deposited in the demo account and invested in real terms.
+There is even a reduction in fees via the link in the article 🙂

 Love!